-Based on an attraction at Disneyland, the Country Bear Jamboree, "The Country Bears" (2002) is one in a long line of live action Disney family films.
-The movie is a satire of Behind the ...
-See full summary »
+Based on an attraction at Disneyland, the Country Bear Jamboree, this movie is one in a long line of live action Disney family films.
+The movie is a satire of Behind the Music rock and roll...

-Based on an attraction at Disneyland, the Country Bear Jamboree, "The Country Bears" (2002) is one in a long line of live action Disney family films.
-The movie is a satire of Behind the Music rock & roll bands.
+Based on an attraction at Disneyland, the Country Bear Jamboree, this movie is one in a long line of live action Disney family films.
+The movie is a satire of Behind the Music rock and roll bands.
 Beary, a young bear raised by a human family in a world where humans and talking bears coexist, attempts to trace his roots.
 He meets up with the Country Bears, a long-since broken-up band, a parody of bands like the Eagles.
 Beary helps the Country Bears reunite for one final concert, while searching for who he truly is.
 Written by

 3 of 5 people found this review helpful.